-A sink sprayer can add much needed functionality to kitchen sinks.
-If you need to replace your current sink sprayer or add one to a sink that has a hole intended for a sink sprayer, its a pretty quick and simple update.
-Just remember with any plumbing part, you‘ll be better off in the long run if you choose a quality sprayer from a reputable manufacturer.
+From cleaning the sink to rinsing off food, kitchen sink sprayers add much needed functionality to kitchen sinks.
+Whether you’re installing a sink sprayer replacement or adding a new sprayer to your current kitchen faucet set-up, it’s a pretty quick and simple update.
+It’s also a cost-effective alternative to installing an entirely new faucet with a sprayer.
+Just remember that with any plumbing part, you‘ll be better off in the long run if you choose a quality sprayer from a reputable manufacturer.

-This guide will show you the how to replace or install a new sink sprayer in your kitchen.
+This guide will show you how to replace a kitchen sink sprayer in just a few steps.

 - From underneath the sink, put a friction washer over the tailpiece.

 - Screw the mounting nut onto the tailpiece and tighten it with a basin wrench or with a pair of slip joint pliers.

 - Wipe away any excess putty from around the base.

 - Use your fingers to screw the sprayer hose onto the hose nipple on the bottom of the faucet.

 - Hand tighten the hose nut.
 Then, use a basin wrench or a pair of slip joint pliers to tighten it another 1-quarter turn.

 Turn Water Back On